mattermost/docs/source/comply/compliance-export.rst

 By default, Mattermost stores all message history providing an unlimited search history to admins and end users.
 In Mattermost Enterprise, you may set a `custom data retention policy </comply/data-retention-policy.html>`__ for how long messages and file uploads are kept in Mattermost channels and direct messages.

 Enterprise deployments with a requirement to archive history beyond the data retention period can enable this add-on to export compliance reports to third-party systems.
-Integration with Actiance Vantage, Global Relay and Proofpoint are currently supported, with integrations with other systems in the roadmap.
+Integration with Actiance Vantage, Global Relay, and Proofpoint are currently supported, with integrations with other systems in the roadmap.

 .. note::